×

 Table of Contents

 The semiconductor industry is the pillar of modern technology, playing a crucial role in various everyday electronics, and its downtime can wreak havoc.
 It is estimated that nearly 20% of its losses are due to downtime, especially unplanned.
-Several factors contribute to unplanned downtime, such as improper maintenance of machinery systems or outdated legacy systems.
+Several factors contribute to unplanned downtime, such as improper maintenance of machinery systems or outdated legacy systems that are often difficult to maintain and prone to failures.
+Legacy systems security risks and compatibility issues further compound these challenges.
 This will result not only in production shortages but also in monetary losses.

 Average annual downtime per industry